 The theory of agential realism is based on the inseparability of agentially intra-acting components of human as well as nonhuman bodies and materialities.
-Barad writes about intra-action, saying that it should be understood in contrast to interaction. which contains a sense of the existence of earlier unconnected entities.13 In my study, I use the concept of intra-action as opposed to interaction to emphasise that everything that participates in the intra-action cannot be separated into unconnected entitites.
-Therefore, I examine each part in its entanglement with all the intra-acting components.
-However, although I follow Barad and work on the basis of the inseparability of agentially intra-acting components, she points out at the same time that the possibility of objectivity can be established through a specific agential cut, which generates a local agential separability within the phenomenon.14

-Barad understands objectivity as a part of the universe making itself intelligible to another part in its ongoing differentiating intelligibility and materialisation.15 Objectivity, according to Barad, means being accountable to marks on bodies.16 In this study, my researcher body is a part along with other parts of the universe in its ongoing differentiating intelligibility and materilisation.
-I need to be accountable to the agential cuts that I choose to make in my research material because the agential cuts make marks on human and nonhuman bodies and have effects in the world.
+Barad writes about intra-action, saying that it should be understood in contrast to interaction, which contains a sense of the existence of earlier unconnected entities (Barad 2003, p.
+815).
+In my study, I use the concept of intra-action as opposed to the concept of interaction to emphasize that everything that participates in the intra-action cannot be separated into unconnected entitites; therefore I examine each part in its entanglement with all the intra-acting components.
+However, although I follow Barad and work on the basis of the inseparability of agentially intra-acting components, she points out at the same time that the possibility of objectivity can be established through a specific agential cut, which generates a local agential separability within the phenomenon (Barad 2003, p.
+815).
+Barad understands objectivity as a part of the universe making itself intelligible to another part in its ongoing differentiating intelligibility and materialization (Barad 2003, p.
+824).
+Objectivity, according to Barad, means being accountable to marks on bodies (Barad 2003, p.
+824).
+In this study, my researcher body is a part along with other parts of the universe in its ongoing differentiating intelligibility and materilization.
+I need to be accountable to the agential cuts that I choose to make in my research material, because the agential cuts make marks on human and nonhuman bodies and have effects in the world.